Alejogb1/job-board/blog-data/why-is-my-vercel-deployment-failing-with-connect-econnrefused.md

 id: "why-is-my-vercel-deployment-failing-with-connect-econnrefused"
 ---

-, let's unpack this `ECONNREFUSED` error you're seeing with your Vercel deployment.
+`ECONNREFUSED` error you're seeing with your Vercel deployment.
 I’ve definitely banged my head against that wall more times than I care to count, particularly in those late-night debugging sessions.
 It’s a beast, but usually traceable to a core set of issues.
 Essentially, `ECONNREFUSED` means that the TCP connection attempt your application is making was actively refused by the target machine.
 Think of it like trying to ring a doorbell and getting an immediate "no" rather than a busy signal.
 It’s not that the service is unavailable; it’s actively refusing the connection.

 The typical culprits, in my experience, fall under three main categories when dealing with Vercel deployments: incorrect target address, service not running, or firewall/network issues.
 Let's break them down with some illustrative examples.